 Assessment of skills and components is considered throughout the semester.
-A final evaluation will be conducted near the end of semester by the site supervisor, student, and course instructor.
+A final evaluation will be conducted near the end of semester by the site supervisor, and student.
 The Counselor Competency Scale Revised (CCS-R) will be completed and submitted by each of these individuals.